The Tree's Knees

-The Tree's Knees is the twelfth title in the Looney Tunes series featuring Bosko.
+The Tree's Knees is a 1931 American animated comedy short film.
+It is the twelfth film in the Looney Tunes series featuring Bosko.
 It was released as early as May 16, 1931.
 (Note: Archived from a May 19 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It was the last cartoon in the series to be directed by both Hugh Harman and Rudolf Ising.
+It was the last cartoon in the series to be directed by both Hugh Harman and Rudolf Ising, and the first to be produced by Leon Schlesinger beyond an associate producer credit.
 Every Looney Tunes cartoon after this was directed by Hugh Harman until 1933, and every Merrie Melodies cartoon was directed by Rudolf Ising until the aforementioned year.
-It is also the last Bosko cartoon in the Looney Tunes series to not feature the main character's (Bosko's) name in the title.
-The short is also notable for the extensive use of footage from the earlier short Ain't Nature Grand! that it reuses, in particular a scene of Bosko happily and innocently pursuing a butterfly.
+The short reuses animation Ain't Nature Grand!.
 The film score was composed by Frank Marsales.